VW closes in on trucks alliance after MAN deal approved

-HANOVER, Germany Volkswagen (VOWG_p.DE) has moved a step closer to combining the three trucks businesses it owns, with a deal to take full financial and strategic control of MAN SE (MANG.DE).
+HANOVER, Germany, April 25 Volkswagen has moved a step closer to combining the three trucks businesses it owns, with a deal to take full financial and strategic control of MAN SE.

 Europe's biggest carmaker said on Thursday the supervisory boards of both companies had approved the so-called domination and profit and loss transfer agreement.